LowKostKustomz/StatusAlert/README.md

 ### Manual installation

 You can also add this project:
- * as git submodule;
+ * as git submodule
- * simply download and copy source files to your project.
+ * simply download and copy source files to your project

 ### Objective-C integration